 EDMONTON RIVER VALLEY

 At 18,000 acres (7400 ha), the vast green valley is comprised of 20 major parks and over 160 km in maintained pathways, making the Edmonton River Valley the largest urban parkland in Canada.
 Stroll across the Walterdale Bridge promenade, get your adrenaline pumping on an off road bike trail, ride the glass walled funicular or get your ultimate fitness fix tackling one of 50 sets of steps.
-The river valley is a slice of serenity in the very heart of the city, with plenty of space to stretch out and enjoy the day.
+The river valley is a slice of serenity in the very heart of the city, with plenty of space to stretch out.

 ELK ISLAND NATIONAL PARK